-This year, the Biblical festival of Passover will be celebrated on Saturday, March 31st (begins at sundown March 30th) while the Christian festival of Easter is celebrated on Sunday, April 1st.
+This year, the Biblical festival of Passover will begin on Saturday, March 27, 2021 at sundown.
+The celebration continues with the Feast of Unleavened Bread through April 3rd, while the Christian festival of Easter is celebrated on Sunday, April 4th.

 Since these festivals are based on the same Biblical events, I would like to describe both festivals and discuss how they have come to mean different things.
 First we will describe the festivals associated with Passover.

 Everyone knows, I suppose, that Passover commemorates the deliverance of Israel from the land of Egypt some 3500 years ago.
 Egypt at that time was the most powerful nation of the ancient world.
 God moved with such boldness and strength that the infant nation of Israel was freed from the grasp of Egyptian slavery and set on their journey to the promised land.
 From that time until today, God’s people have rehearsed this deliverance each year at the time of the first full moon of spring (As spring occurs in the northern hemisphere).